redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 Otherwise, `odo` will exit with a message stating that it could not find the resources on the cluster.

 :::note
-If some resources attached to the component are present on the cluster, but not in the Devfile, then they will not be deleted.
+If some resources attached to the component are present on the cluster or on podman, but not in the Devfile, then they will not be deleted.
 You can delete these resources by running the command in the [next section](#delete-without-access-to-devfile).
 :::

 #### Filtering resources to delete
 You can specify the type of resources candidate for deletion via the `--running-in` flag.
 Acceptable values are `dev` (for inner-loop resources) or `deploy` (for outer-loop resources).

+You can target a specific platform from which delete the resources, with the `--platform` flag.
+Acceptable values are `cluster` and `podman`.

 <details>
 <summary>Example</summary>